-TEXTS AND ANNEXES
+TEXT AND ANNEXES

-REVISED IN 2017
+REVISED IN 2023

-© Published by the Secretariat of the Stockholm Convention (SSC) in May 2018.
-This booklet is published for informative purposes only.
-It does not substitute the original authentic texts of the Stockholm Convention and of its subsequent amendments, as deposited with the Secretary-General of the United Nations acting as the depository of the Convention.
-In case of error, omission, interruption, deletion, defect, alteration of their contents, and any discrepancy between the present booklet, on one hand, and the original authentic text, on the other hand, the latter shall prevail.
-The Secretariat of the Stockholm Convention (the Secretariat), the United Nations Environment Programme (the UN Environment Programme) and the United Nations (UN) do not accept responsibility for the accuracy or completeness of the contents and shall not be liable for any loss or damage that may be occasioned, directly or indirectly, through the use of, or reliance on, the contents of this publication.
-The designations employed and the presentation of the contents in this publication do not imply the expression of any opinion whatsoever on the part of the Secretariat, the UN Environment Programme or the UN, concerning the geo-political situations or the legal status of any country, territory, or city or area or their authorities, or concerning the delimitation of their frontiers or boundaries.
+Copyright @ Secretariat of the Stockholm Convention (SSC), May 2023.

+This booklet is published for information only.
+It does not substitute the original authentic texts of the Stockholm Convention and amendments thereto as deposited with the Secretary-General of the United Nations acting as the Depository of the Convention.
+In case of error, omission, interruption, deletion, defect, alteration of their contents, and any discrepancy between the present booklet, on the one hand, and the original authentic text, on the other hand, the latter shall prevail.

-This publication may be reproduced in whole or in part and in any form for educational or non-profit purposes without special permission from the copyright holder, (SSC), provided acknowledgement of the source is made.
+This publication may be reproduced in whole or in part and in any form for educational or non-profit purposes without special permission from the copyright holder, i.e. SSC, provided acknowledgement of the source is made.
 SSC would appreciate receiving a copy of any publication that uses this publication as a source.
 No use of this publication may be made for resale or for any other commercial purpose whatsoever without prior permission in writing from SSC.